ptimlick/unplugged-central-server/README.md

 Data from remote wifi connected data gathering devices can be aggregated for backup, analysis and transfer to internet connected servers.
 ## Goals
   * Internet connection not required
-  * Runs on moderately powerful Linux Laptop
+  * Runs on Linux laptop
   * Resiliency in unreliable power environment
-  * Wifi Connectivity with Transport Layer Security TLS for portable data entry devices
+  * Wifi Connectivity with Transport Layer Security (TLS) for portable data entry devices
-  * full functionality of odk server on laptop
+  * full functionality of odk-central on laptop
-  * minimal configuration: Install Docker and Docker archive
+  * minimal configuration: Install Docker and load Docker archive
   * use existing mechanisms to transfer data to internet
 ## Outline of implementation
   * TLS security for Wifi connections